 Marble cakes are cakes with more than 2 colored (or flavored) cake batter mixed into a single cake.
 These different colored and flavored batters are typically mixed to create pretty swirls in the cake.
 Hence the name, marbled cakes.

 This chocolate-vanilla marble cake is another one of my calculated cake recipes.
 My other calculated recipes are butter pound cake recipe, chocolate cake recipe, orange cake recipe, and coffee cake recipe.

-Using my butter pound cake recipe as the basis, I tweaked it to create both vanilla and chocolate cake batter in the same recipe and used it to create a marble cake that is as soft, rich and delicious as a butter pound cake.
+Using my butter pound cake recipe as the basis, I tweaked it to create both vanilla and chocolate cake batter in the same recipe.
+I used it to create a marble cake that is as soft, rich and delicious as a butter pound cake.

-This marble pound cake recipe was also part of my cakes menu when I was running my cake business and so after making this so many times, I have figured out the exact recipe measure for various round and square cake tin sizes which I am gladly sharing on this page for you (see my recipe card below).
+This marble pound cake recipe was also part of my cakes menu when I was running my cake business.
+After making this so many times, I have figured out the exact recipe measure for various round and square cake tin sizes.
+And I am very glad to share on this page for you (see my recipe card below).